The best advice I ever got

 For example, You will be told that an investor decided to pull out in the last minute.
 You will experience a customer who decides to go with a competitor, or worse – copy your invention.

-There are bad days of all kind of flavors:
+There are bad days of all kinds and flavors:

 You had a tough board meeting